Elderly Berbice woman dies from bee stings - Guyana Chronicle

 The family is shocked at the manner in which the woman passed, as she was a strong woman who had no health issues.
 “No pressure, no sugar, no cholesterol, nothing!
 She was always up and about, and if she didn’t like my sister’s food, she’d go cook her own.
 I always imagined she’d die of old age in her sleep one day, so this was shocking to me,”a relative said.

-The grandmother to 22 and great grandmother to seven, was married to Roopnarine Singh, who died 34 years ago.
+The grandmother to 22 and great grandmother to 7, was married to Roopnarine Singh, who died 34 years ago.